zoetyu/workshop-ws-04-30-cool-apis/README.md

 ### Audio Recorder

-Great, open up `Recorder.js` and you should see the basic architecture of a React component.
+Great, open up `Recorder.js` (Atom or VSCode, take your pick!) and you should see the basic architecture of a React component.
 You're probably getting some linting errors right now because we've set it up as a smart component, even thought it doesn't hold any state yet.
 Hold on friend, it's coming.

 Before that though, let's add in `react-mic` and our styles: